meilisearch/documentation/guides/advanced_guides/relevancy.md

 The `words` rule sorts by comparing the number of query words in each matching document.

-The more words of the search query present in the document, the more relevant it is.
-Having multiple times the same word does not affect the relevancy.
+The more words of the search query present in a document, the more important it is.
+Having multiple times the same word doesn't means a document is more important.

 ::: warning